mole99/tt06-tiny-shader/README.md

 - `X` - X position of the current pixel
 - `Y` - Y position of the current pixel
 - `TIME` - Increases at 7.5 Hz, before it overflow it counts down again.
-- `USER` - Value that can be set via the SPI interface.
+- `USER` - Register that can be set via the SPI interface.

 ### Output

 The goal of the shader is to determine the final output color:

 - `RGB` - The output color for the current pixel.
 Channel R, G and B can be set individually.
+If not set, the color of the previous pixel is used.

 ### Sine Look Up Table

-Tiny Shader contains a LUT with 16 6-bit sine values for one quarter of the sine wave.
-When accesing the LUT, the entries are automatically mirrored to form one half of a sine wave with a total of 32 values.
+Tiny Shader contains a LUT with 16 6-bit sine values for a quarter of a sine wave.
+When accesing the LUT, the entries are automatically mirrored to form one half of a sine wave with a total of 32 6-bit values.

 ## Instructions